blue-yonder/tsfresh/docs/text/how_to_contribute.rst

 your help is appreciated.

 If you want to help, just create a pull request on our github page.
 To the new user, working with Git can sometimes be confusing and frustrating.
-If you are not familiar with Git you can also contact us by email.
+If you are not familiar with Git you can also contact us by :ref:`email <authors>`.

 Guidelines